qiita-spots/qp-fastp-minimap2/README.rst

 is an analysis environment for microbiome (and other "comparative -omics") datasets.

-This package includes the qp-fastp-minimap2 Qiita plugin.
+This package includes the qp-ivar-trim Qiita plugin.

 How to test this package?
 -------------------------
-In order to test the qp-fastp-minimap2 package, a local installation of Qiita should be running in test mode on the address `https://localhost:21174`, with the default test database created in Qiita's test suite.
+In order to test the qp-ivar-trim package, a local installation of Qiita should be running in test mode on the address `https://localhost:21174`, with the default test database created in Qiita's test suite.
 Also, if Qiita is running with the default server SSL certificate,